WordPress/wpcs-docs/wordpress-coding-standards/php.md

 ### Space Usage

-Always put spaces after commas, and on both sides of logical, comparison, string and assignment operators.
+Always put spaces after commas, and on both sides of logical, arithmetic, comparison, string and assignment operators.

 ```php
 SOME_CONST === 23;